aws-samples/aws-config-cost-optimization-conformance-pack/CONTRIBUTING.md

 to create in your contribution.

 - locate the `rules` subfolder.
   - Within this folder create a copy of the `_sample` folder.
 The name of the folder should represent the rule you are implementing.
-Review existing folder to get an idea.
+Review existing folders to get an idea.
   - Modify the files within this folder as required
     - `function.py` place the Python code that evaluates to the desired AWS Config status for the resource.
-    - `policy.yml` the IAM Policy given to the Lambda function that executes the `function.py`.
+    - `function_policy.yml` the IAM Policy given to the Lambda function that executes the `function.py`.
 (Delete if no permissions are required).
     - `remediation.yml` an SSM document to be used for remediation if desired.
 (Delete this file if remediation is not being implemented).
+    - `remediation_policy.yml` the IAM Policy given to the SSM document that executes the remediation.
+(Delete this file if remediation is not being implemented or if no permissions are required).
     - `resources.yaml` the CloudFormation snippet that is used by the AWS Config Conformance Pack.
 This only supports `AWS::Config::ConfigRule` and `AWS::Config::RemediationConfiguration` resource types.
 (Delete the sample resources as required).
 - run `make build` and `make package` to create the `main.yaml` template that can be deployed for testing.